mallorca turistas

 • Opening hours:

-• The ticket office remains open until 30 minutes before closing time.
+• The ticket office remains open up to 30 minutes before closing time.

 • Price: